European Accessibility Act (EAA) Fines and Penalties (And How to Avoid Them)

 By now, you’re aware of the risks of EAA non-compliance.
 To avoid these risks, all you have to do is comply with the EAA, right?
 But that’s easier said than done – making your products and services accessible can feel overwhelming, especially if you’re new to it.

 But worry not.
 We’re here to guide you through the process and recommend tools to make EAA compliance easier.
 While it might seem complicated, achieving compliance can be broken down into four essential steps.
-Let’s dive into them in this section.

-Conduct a Comprehensive EAA Audit
+Step 1: Conduct a comprehensive EAA audit

 Use a combination of automated tools, manual reviews, and feedback from users with disabilities to identify areas of non-compliance.
 You can use tools such as WebYes to run an accessibility audit on your website to identify barriers.